 With nearly 200 podcast episodes available for Canadians to listen to—many featuring special guest speakers covering topics like, “Being the Person Your Dog Thinks You Are” with Jim Davies, or “Talk Money to Me During COVID and Other Times of Financial Distress” with Kelley Keehn.
 (One episode features our very own, Keith Emery.)

 This podcast gives young Canadians a ton of useful wealth-building advice, so be sure to check it out!

 We’re Here to Listen to You, Too

-In the meantime, if you’re following a great Canadian financial podcast we didn’t mention, let us know in the comments below and maybe we’ll feature it next time.
-And while we don’t have our own podcast (yet), you can always subscribe to our blog for financial advice delivered straight to your inbox!
+In the meantime, if you’re following what you think is one of the best Canadian financial podcasts that we didn’t mention, let us know in the comments below and maybe we’ll feature it next time.
+And you can always subscribe to our blog for more financial advice delivered straight to your inbox!